bfeitknecht/vault/vault/sem1/AuD/UE/U8/AuD_U8_bf.md

 \end{array}
 $$

-we note that for any three people to not know each other means, that there exists a cycle between their respective vertices, so for example $a$ knows $b$, $b$ knows $c$, and $c$ knows $a$ (and of course vice versa). we can denote this property as follows: if two people know each other, find a third who they both know. that is a cycle between three friends.
+we note that for any three people to not know each other means, that there exists a cycle between their respective vertices, so for example $a$ knows $b$, $b$ knows $c$, and $c$ knows $a$ (and of course vice versa). we can denote this property as follows: if two people know each other, find a third who they both know. that is a cycle between three friends. if we start randomly adding edges, we note, that there always a set of two vertices, together with a third, that are all not connected until we reach 6 edges. at this point however, the only way for there to not be a cycle of strangers, there must be